LoginamNet/react-simple-slider-demo/README.md

 > [!IMPORTANT]
 > For the correct behavior of the slider, **it is important to use the [button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) tag!** But its contents and styles depend entirely on your imagination.

-The **nextSlideIndex** property defines the index of the next slide and in combination with **index** property can be useful for stabilizing the state of active and inactive dot (you can see the example above)
+The **nextSlideIndex** property defines the index of the next slide and in combination with **index** property can be useful for stabilizing the state of active and inactive dot (you can see the example above).

 The **sliding** property determines the behavior of the dot during the slide movement cycle.